LorenaPujante/HospitalEdgeWeigths/README.md

   - The size of a general _Room_ for hospitalisations is: 3×6.5 metres
 - To measure the distance between the _Locations_, we have only used the _General Rooms_.
 These _Rooms_ are on the upper floors of the hospital.
 The ground floor (where the emergency rooms, ICU rooms, operating theatres and X-ray rooms are located) will not be taken into account.
 This is because the layout and size of the rooms on the ground floor are different from those on the other floors.

 A schematic representation of a general _Room_ for hospitalisations can be seen in the following figure.
 The dimensions are in metres.
+All the _Rooms_ on the upper floor will have this layout.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/6fb6e8cd-bbb5-4c8c-aa1d-cd8e8d0a12fb" alt="Schematic representation of a Room">